 - Encounters: Worded as "You will encounter <something>".
-Most of these prophecies have no direct reward, but they add additional monsters which may have drops.
+Most of these prophecies have no direct reward, but they add additional monsters which are eligible for Prophecy-specific drops.

 - Others: These are worded in various ways, but most of them are fairly self-explanatory.
 Some of these - like one that guarantees creation of a six-link item - can be very valuable, and you should be sure to read any prophecies you get to be sure you don't waste them.